milesj/build-tool-config/README.md

 ## Lerna Support

-Some projects require Lerna to manage multiple packages within the same repository.
+Some projects require Lerna to manage multiple packages within the same repository -- a monorepo.
 Lerna isn't available out of the box as the dependency is quite large, most projects don't need it, and it's just too complicated to get working correctly.